D.L. Hughley Announces He's Tested Positive For COVID-19 After On-Stage Collapse: "I'm Going Back To My Hotel Room To Quarantine"

 High-Key Details

 On Saturday, Detroit rapper Royce Da 5’9 went online with some public words in support of Hughley.
-He specifically asked the man upstairs to help protect D.L. from further harm.
+He specifically asked the man upstairs to help protect D.L.
+Hughley from further harm before it was found out he had COVID-19.

 “Lord, Ima need you to place a forcefield around this brother right now.
 We right in the middle of sum’n..
 Lemme know if you need us to send you somebody else … 👑🌹” -Royce Da 5’9’s Instagram